 If you're not really motivated to move soon, you can always wait - years if necessary - and hope inflation will catch up with the price you want.
 The problem is that at that time, your home begins to feel shopworn.
 Buyers become suspicious of a house that has been for sale for a long time.
 If, however, you really do need to sell, I understand the marketplace and how to price it right.
 There's no point in saying, "We simply can't sell our house."
 It will sell when the price is right.

-Each property has just one chance to make a great impression with a potential buyer.
+Each property has just one chance to make a great impression on a potential buyer.
 Keep up with cleaning and tidiness every day to ensure that the property is ready to be shown to potential buyers, even on short notice.
 In other words, keep the property in the “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!

-During the Entire Marketing Period
+During the Entire Marketing Period:

-Keep the landscaping neatly trimmed, weeded and free
+Keep the landscaping neatly trimmed, weeded, and free

 of debris and clutter.